ARC19 Setup Instructions

 1. On the right side of the car, measure from the rear alignment bar to the front alignment bar and note your measurement.

-3. Once the toe has been properly set, be sure to remove the steering box centering tool you installed during step 2 of Squaring the Rear Axle.
+3. Once the alignment is complete, be sure to remove the steering box centering tool you installed during step 2 of Squaring the Rear Axle.

 Scaling and Set-up